MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 ### Assign per flow license

-Here are the two steps you must take if you want to assign a per flow license to a user.
+Here are the two steps you must take if you want to assign a per flow license.

 1. Allocate the per flow license to an environment in the Power Platform admin center.